thecfu/scraparr/README.md

     docker build -t scraparr .
     ```

+3. Configure:
+    Edit the config.cnf file to your needs. <br />
+    Especially the API keys and URL of the Services you want to monitor.

-3. Run the Docker container:
+4. Run the Docker container:
     ```sh
     docker run -d -p 7100:7100 -v ./config.cnf:/scraparr/config.cnf scraparr
     ```